 Dr Shujun Li awarded new EPSRC project on human factors in cyber security

-Dr Shujun Li, Senior Lecturer of the Department of Computer Science and Deputy Director of Surrey Centre for Cyber Security (SCCS), was recently awarded a new research project "COMMANDO-HUMANS: COMputational Modelling and Automatic Non-intrusive Detection Of HUMan behAviour based iNSecurity" by the
+Dr Shujun Li, Senior Lecturer of the Department of Computer Science and Deputy Director of Surrey Centre for Cyber Security (SCCS), was recently awarded a new research project "COMMANDO-HUMANS: COMputational Modelling and Automatic Non-intrusive Detection Of HUMan behAviour based iNSecurity" by the EPSRC.

 This project is one of six projects funded through a competitive call on Joint Singapore-UK Research in Cyber Security co-funded by the EPSRC and Singapore's NRF, which attracted 22 joint research proposals from UK and Singaporean researchers.
 The project is expected to start on 1st April 2016 and will last until 30th April 2018.

 This project will involve Prof Robert H. Deng and Dr Yingjiu Li from the Singapore Management University as the main partner funded by Singapore's NRF, and also Dr Mohamed Ali (Dali) Kaafar and Dr Hassan Jameel Asghar from the NICTA (Australia) as unfunded collaborators.
 Dr Haiyue Yuan of the Department of Computer Science will be working on the project as a named Research Fellow.